Norths Devils

 The Northern Suburbs Devils, or North Brisbane Devils, or often simply referred to as Norths for short, are a rugby league club representing the northern suburbs of Brisbane, Australia.
 The team colours are sky blue, navy blue and gold.
-They play in the Queensland Wizard Cup, and, through their predecessors, are one of the oldest clubs in Australia.
+They play in the Hostplus Cup, and, through their predecessors, are one of the oldest clubs in Australia.

 Norths have won 14 A Grade, 17 Reserve Grade and 14 Colts/Third Grade Premierships.
-They hold the record for most consecutive first grade Brisbane Rugby League premierships, winning six in a row between 1959 and 1964.
+They hold the record for most consecutive first grade Brisbane Rugby League premierships, winning six in a row between 1959 and 1964 and being crowned champions most recently in 2024.

 History

 Before rugby league

-The first incarnation of Northern Suburbs was the Past Grammars Rugby Union club, which was formed in 1891 as a separate Old Boys football club for Brisbane Grammar School.It shouldn't be confused with the school team known as Past & Present Grammar (made up of students, teachers & past students) which competed from 1888 to 1890.
+The first incarnation of Northern Suburbs was the Past Grammars Rugby Union club, which was formed in 1891 as a separate Old Boys football club for Brisbane Grammar School.
+It shouldn't be confused with the school team known as Past & Present Grammar (made up of students, teachers & past students) which competed from 1888 to 1890.
 The club was quite successful in its early years, winning premierships in 1892, 1898 and 1899, as well as 1914.
 Wallaby captain Bob McCowan was a Past Grammar player when he led the national side in 1899.